KenitouOrganisation/Cycle0Web/README.md

 5. Start the new server
 ./start.sh

+Step 4 and 5 can be done together like that : kill -9 <id...> && ./start.sh

 Message when server ready (then exit the remote - not stopping the script !) :
 Tomcat started on port(s): 443